ConacBreslin/technostalgia/README.md

 7. Pressing Enter to create the local clone.## Credits

 ## Acknowledgements
-I would liket ot thank the following people;
+I would liket to thank the following people;
 - my mentor Chris Quinn whose advice is always perfectly judged.
 _ my temporary mentor Daisy McGirr for taking me on at short notice and giving me useful, practical advice.
 - Tim Nelson for his excellent walkthough projects in the Code Institute's diploma programme that provided essential guidance in the development process of this flask app.